 ProcessAllUserDrives A Boolean value that specifies whether to retrieve information from the drives of all enabled users in a OneDrive for Business environment.
-To retrieve information from all enabled users, set this parameter to TRUE .
+To retrieve information from all enabled users, set this parameter to TRUE.
 When ProcessAllUserDrives=False, the connector only processes drives that belong to the user account used to access OneDrive.

 UserMustHaveRegex A regular expression to limit the users whose files are retrieved.
 The principal name of a user must match the regular expression, otherwise the user is ignored.

 UserCantHaveRegex A regular expression to limit the users whose files are retrieved.
 If the principal name of a user matches the regular expression, the user is ignored.

-MappedSecurity (Optional) A Boolean value that specifies whether to add Access Control Lists (ACLs) to documents.
+MappedSecurity (Optional) A Boolean value that specifies whether to add Access page 59.

+Control Lists (ACLs) to documents.
 If you want to use mapped security to protect documents that are indexed into IDOL Content from unauthorized access, set this parameter to TRUE.
-For more information about mapped security, see Mapped Security, on page 59.
+For more information about mapped security, see Mapped Security, on of the regular expressions, otherwise the folder and its contents